Centralized ventilation system

 Fresh air throughout your entire home

-Every project where people live or work stands to benefit from a centralised, demand-driven ventilation system.
+Every project where people live or work stands to benefit from a centralized, demand-driven ventilation system.

 A selection of our projects is shown below.

-From the kitchen to the bedroom and from the living room to the bathroom: your centralised ventilation unit supplies every room with fresh outdoor air.
+From the kitchen to the bedroom and from the living room to the bathroom: your centralized ventilation unit supplies every room with fresh outdoor air.

-Guaranteed fresh air in the classroom for toddlers, primary school pupils or secondary school students: with a centralised ventilation system, there's nothing to worry about.
+Guaranteed fresh air in the classroom for toddlers, primary school pupils or secondary school students: with a centralized ventilation system, there's nothing to worry about.

 In smaller developments or large tower blocks, one or more central units keep the indoor air in every apartment under control.

 Fresh air keeps employees alert, healthy and happy.
-A centralised ventilation system takes care of this for you, from the smallest meeting room to the largest open-space office.
+A centralized ventilation system takes care of this for you, from the smallest meeting room to the largest open-space office.